By Steve & Tamami Laser

 Honda says that to provide products that respond to the needs of customers around the world, it has been focusing on strengthening R&D in each region to create more self-reliant operations.
 Based on its capability to develop regional models, Honda R&D Asia Pacific Co., Ltd. (HRAP) in Thailand developed the new BR-V for the Asian market as its third production model.

 It appears that BR-V is based on the Honda Mobilio, also developed by HRAP.
 The Mobilio (not related to the Japanese market Mobilio) is a seven-passenger MPV that’s already on sale in the Asian region.

 Could the BR-V come to America?
 We don’t think there’s room for this model since Honda already has its bases covered here with the Pilot, CR-V and HR-V. However, it wouldn’t be much of a stretch to add a third row to the CR-V, if needed, to compete with the likes of the seven-passenger Nissan Rogue plus an upcoming new entry from Subaru.

-News, photo and video sources: Honda Automobile (Thailand) Co., Ltd., Asian Honda Motor Co., Ltd., and Thailand Motor Expo
+News source and photos courtesy of Honda Automobile (Thailand) Co., Ltd., Asian Honda Motor Co., Ltd., and Thailand Motor Expo